Web scraping has become a widely used technique for gathering and extracting data from websites.

 - Click on the second item

-Go to the "Action Tips", we can go on to select "Extract text of the selected elements”.
+Go to the “Action Tips”, we can go on to select “Extract the text of the selected elements”.

 Then a “Loop Item” will be automatically generated and added to the workflow.
 By default, Octoparse automatically extracts from the item selected, we can also delete it and add the data fields we need.